florian-vuillemot/weblodge/docs/source/commands/app-tiers.rst

 App-tiers
 #########

-The *app-tiers* operation return all application tiers available from **WebLodge** in the selected region.
+The *app-tiers* operation returns all application tiers available from **WebLodge** in the selected region.
 The output is a list of application tiers, each with a description and hardware information.

 Usage